 But endpoint security is currently in a state of flux, where "endpoints" aren't what they used to be.
 From IOT to the cloud, systems are now composed of more than just computers on a network.

-Darknet reported recently that in Forrester's EDR Wave report, customers reported across the board that they were applying EDR products beyond the traditional endpoint.
-Companies providing endpoint security products and services are redefining themselves from "Enterprise Detection and Response" to "XDR," expanding the scope of what their platforms aim to protect.
+ZDNet reported recently that in Forrester's EDR Wave report, customers reported across the board that they were applying EDR products beyond the traditional endpoint.
+Companies providing endpoint security products and services are redefining themselves—with the new name being anything from "Enterprise Detection and Response" to "XDR," expanding the scope of what their platforms aim to protect.

 Limitations of EDR